-- Protecting children from maltreatment - Preventing impairment of children's mental & physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes."

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Child protection is part of this definition and refers to activities undertaken to prevent children suffering, orbeing likely to suffer, significant harm.

-Abuse is a form of maltreatment of a child that may involve inflicting harm or failing to act to prevent harm.
+Abuse is a form of maltreatment of a child that may involve inflicting harm, failing to act to prevent harm and by witnessing the ill treatment of others, which can be seen in cases of domestic abuse where children can see, hear and witness its effects.

-Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychologicalneeds, likely to result in the serious impairment of the child's health or development.